Duloxetine: Contraindications

 In addition, the FDA has reported on life-threatening drug interactions that may be possible when co-administered with triptans and other drugs acting on serotonin pathways leading to increased risk for serotonin syndrome.

 Duloxetine should also be avoided in hepatic impairment such as cirrhosis.

 Adverse effects

-Nausea, somnolence, insomnia, and dizziness are the main side effects, reported by about 10% to 20% of patients.
+Nausea, somnolence, insomnia, and dizziness are the main side effects, reported by about 10–20% of patients.

 In a trial for major depressive disorder (MDD), the most commonly reported treatment-emergent adverse events among duloxetine-treated patients were nausea (34.7%), dry mouth (22.7%), headache (20.0%) and dizziness (18.7%), and except for headache, these were reported significantly more often than in the placebo group.
 In a long-term study of fibromyalgia patients receiving duloxetine, frequency and type of adverse effects was similar to that reported in the MDD trial above.
 Side effects tended to be mild-to-moderate, and tended to decrease in intensity over time.